-3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.
+&lt;sup>3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.

-the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; assessments and plans are recorded on the Children's services database (Paris system or the R4C system);

-our vetting policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken;

-any visits to school by professionals will be booked in advance and the DSL made aware;

-community users organising activities for children are aware of the school's Child Protection and Safeguarding policy, guidelines, and procedures; and

-The name of the designated members of staff for child protection, the DSL/DDSL are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+- all members of staff are trained in and receive regular updates in online safety and reporting concerns; - all staff and trustees have Level 2 child protection awareness training, updated annually by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; - all staff who are trained to Level 3 safeguarding wear a Yellow lanyard so they can be quickly identified by students and staff - the Child Protection and Safeguarding policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy can be obtained via the website.
+All parents/carers are made aware of the responsibilities of staff members regarding child protection procedures through the publication of the Child Protection and Safeguarding policy; - the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; assessments and plans are recorded on the Children's services database (Paris system or the R4C system); - our recruitment and selection policy will seek to ensure the suitability of adults working with children on school site at any time, for example, by having evidence of DBS checks having been undertaken; - any visits to school by professionals will be booked in advance and the DSL made aware; - community users organising activities for children are aware of the school's Child Protection and Safeguarding policy, guidelines, and procedures; and - The name of the designated members of staff for child protection, the DSL/DDSL are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse.

-Roles and Responsibilities
+9. Roles and Responsibilities

-All members of The Governing Body understand and fulfil their responsibilities, namely, to ensure that there is an effective Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct).
+All members of the Board of Trustees understand and fulfil their responsibilities, namely, to ensure that there is an effective Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct).